metacpan/metacpan-cpan-extracted/distros/M/Markdent/README.md

 # CONTRIBUTORS

 - Andrew Speer <andrew.speer@isolutions.com.au>
+- Denis Ibaev <dionys@gmail.com>
 - Jason McIntosh <jmac@appleseed-sc.com>
 - Polina Shubina <925043@mai.com>
 - Tom Hukins <tom@eborcom.com>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2017 by Dave Rolsky.
+This software is copyright (c) 2018 by Dave Rolsky.

 This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.